ppy/osu-wiki/news/2024/2024-05-20-the-followpoint-yesmydarknesss-the-osu-catch-prodigy.md

 Welcome or welcome back to The Followpoint, a "community spotlight" series where we interview various players and community figures to get to know them better!

-We are back with a second interview of our special set, interviewing the very top of each game mode, this time featuring YesMyDarknesss (a.k.a Hyperw7), osu!catch rank #1 player and currently the longest standing #1 of all game modes!
+We are back with a second interview of a special set of players, namely the very top of each game mode, this time featuring YesMyDarknesss (a.k.a Hyperw7), osu!catch rank #1 player and currently the longest-standing #1 of all game modes!

-If you have no idea what this "special set" thing is, we recommend checking out [mrekk interview](https://osu.ppy.sh/home/news/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy) first!
+If you find the these insights from top players interesting, you might also want to check out [mrekk's interview](https://osu.ppy.sh/home/news/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy)!

 Let's start now, shall we?

-(Note: **Some of the answers were reworded for a better reading**.)
+(Note that *some of the answers have been reworded for better readability*.)

 ---